scottBowles/scottBowles/README.md

 ### Hello!

-I am a self-taught MERN stack developer changing after years of client and customer support and a couple liberal arts degrees.
-Lately, I've been working in React Native on the frontend and learning about better code architecture.
+I am a self-taught full stack developer working day-to-day in Django and React.
+Lately I've enjoyed playing with SvelteKit, Prisma, and the GraphQL ecosystem.

 Thanks for giving my code a look.
 Feel free to reach out!
 I'm always happy to make a new acquaintance or renew an old one.